McGlash/Pandas-Analysis-challenge/README.md

 ### Scores by School Size

-* Repeat the above breakdown, but this time group schools based on a reasonable approximation of school size (Small, Medium, Large).
+* Repeated the above breakdown, but this time group schools based on a reasonable approximation of school size (Small, Medium, Large).

 ### Scores by School Type

-* Repeat the above breakdown, but this time group schools based on school type (Charter vs. District).
+* Repeated the above breakdown, but this time group schools based on school type (Charter vs. District).

-As final considerations:

-* Use the pandas library and Jupyter Notebook.
-* You must submit a link to your Jupyter Notebook with the viewable Data Frames.
-* You must include a written description of at least two observable trends based on the data.
-* See [Example Solution](PyCitySchools/PyCitySchools_starter.ipynb) for a reference on the expected format.